Automate classification and synchronization of expenses between your application and your customer’s preferred accounting service

 Follow the steps outlined in the synchronize contacts use case to synchronize suppliers in your system with your customer’s accounting system.

-If your customer has classes, locations, or departments configured, you can retrieve them from the accounting service with GET /Tracking Categories.
+If your customer has classes, locations, or departments configured, you can retrieve them from the accounting service with GET /dimensions.

 Setup categorization rules